10 Top-Rated Day Trips from Miami, FL

 Whether you travel a little farther south during your Key Largo day trip or squeeze in a visit on your way to Key west, Marathon in the Middle Keys is worth a stop.
 In fact, it'd be easy spending the best part of a day exploring its top wildlife-related attractions: the Dolphin Research Center, the Turtle Hospital, and Aquarium Encounters.

-Also worth a visit if there's time in your day (and you may want to do this first, before ending your day in Naples), is to visit Marco Island.
-Just 30 minutes' drive south of Naples, Marco Island is known for its superb beach, a six-mile stretch of perfect sand that's extremely wide in parts, making it a great place to relax awhile without the crowds.
+Also worth a visit if there's time in your day is Marco Island.
+Just 30 minutes' drive south of Naples, Marco Island is known for its superb beaches, withf perfect sand that's extremely wide in parts, making it a great place to relax awhile without the crowds.
 You'll also find many excellent hotels and resorts on Marco Island that offer great vacation packages.

 9. Fort Lauderdale

-The beach, though, is the big draw.
-And it's a big beach.
-Having shed its one-time reputation as a place for college students to congregate, you're now more likely to bump into families and retirees as you wander the superb (and lengthy) boardwalk.
 You can certainly walk a long way, breaking up the journey with a stroll along the surf line or a sit-down on the sand.
-Also fun to explore on foot is the trendy Las Olas area, an attractive neighborhood known for its art galleries, museums, boutique shops, and galleries.
+Also fun to explore on foot is the trendy Las Olas area.
+This attractive neighborhood is known for its art galleries, museums, boutique shops, and galleries.